Andre Green

-Andre Jay Green (born 26 July 1998) is an English professional footballer who plays as a forward for Slovan Bratislava in the Slovak Super Liga.
+Andre Jay Green (born 26 July 1998) is an English professional footballer who plays as a forward for Super League Greece club Panserraikos.
 He has represented England from under-16 to under-20 level.

 Club career

 Aston Villa

 Green joined Aston Villa at the age of nine and progressed through the club's academy.
 He made his club and Premier League debut on 13 March 2016, coming off the bench for Jordan Veretout in a 2–0 loss to Tottenham Hotspur.
 In doing so, he became the fifth youngest player to ever represent the club, behind only Jimmy Brown, Rushian Hepburn-Murphy, Gareth Barry and Jonathan Bewers.

 Following Aston Villa's relegation the season before, Green was linked with a move to a host of Premier League clubs but opted to sign a new three-year contract with Aston Villa in August 2016.
 Green made his first league start for the club at home against Preston in January 2017.
-He scored his first of 2 total goals (40 appearances), for Aston Villa against Norwich City on 19 August 2017.
+He scored his first goal for Aston Villa in a 4-2 win against Norwich City on 19 August 2017.